Dangerous Canine Diseases Linked to Grains in Dog Food (Part 2)

 A rare disease?
 Not quite.

-These are the very same symptoms that affected… and killed… so many innocent dogs worldwide in 2005… and prompted an emergency recall.
+These are the very same symptoms that affected and killed so many innocent dogs in 2005 and prompted an emergency recall.

-That was the year Diamond Pet Foods of Gaston, South Carolina made and distributed a large batch of aflatoxin-contaminated dog food.
+That was the year Diamond Pet Foods of Gaston, South Carolina made and distributed a large batch of aflatoxin-contaminated dog food.4

-Diamond Pet Foods shipped the tainted products throughout the United States… and to 29 other countries around the world2.
+Diamond Pet Foods shipped the tainted products throughout the United States and to 29 other countries around the world5.

-An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison… an amount not large enough to cause the more obvious, acute symptoms of the disease.
+An unexpected hazard of aflatoxin results when a dog ingests only a small amount of the poison — a dose not large enough to cause the more obvious symptoms of acute toxicity.

-That’s why so many experts agree… the maximum amount of aflatoxin that should ever be allowed in any dog food should be… zero!
+In our opinion, the maximum amount of aflatoxin that should ever be allowed in any commercial dog food should probably be as close to zero as possible.

-That’s because dog food can easily become contaminated with insects, mites and mold… right there in your own home.
+That’s because dog food can easily become contaminated with insects, mites and mold — right inside your own home.
 All it takes is for one stray insect to deposit a single mold spore into an open bag of kibble.

 1. Never buy cheaply-made dog food